ibotdotout/ibotdotout.github.io/_posts/2016-03-03-docker-reduce-image-size.md

 ## 4. Remove unecessary packages/files

-Remove some no longer need packages ex. `python-pip` `curl` or Any SDK or compressed file that your extracted when you finish your installation.
+Remove some no longer need packages ex. `python-pip` `curl` Any SDK and compressed file that your extracted when you finish your installation.

 > Much remove in same layer, remove in another layer not help to reduce